Gugulethu-Nyoni/authentique/README.md

 src/adapters/databases/<adapter>/migrations/
 ```

 ## 📖 Authentique UI Configuration

 **Authentique UI** is a fully optional, lightweight user interface layer that ships alongside the **Authentique authentication package**.
 It provides a clean, modular, and extensible frontend to support full authentication workflows out of the box — without requiring a JavaScript framework.

+**Note:** All you need to do to set up Authentique UI is to update the variables in the `config.js` file — that’s it.

 ---